 - Inactive No Service – $105

-The online system accepts payment by check, Visa, Mastercard or American Express.
+The online system accepts payment by check, Visa or Mastercard.
 Payment by credit card will automatically advance the license to the next year and you will be able to print a receipt for your records.
 A receipt letter with a licensing sticker will be sent shortly thereafter to complete the transaction.
+The new system will also allow you to log back in at any time to retrieve Utah State Bar invoices for printing.

 If you wish to pay by check, you must complete the online renewal process.
 You will be required to: